ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/object-types.md

 }
 ```

-The `descriptor` gives us the ability to configure the object type.
+The `IObjectTypeDescriptor` gives us the ability to configure the object type.
 We will cover how to use it in the following chapters.

 Since there could be multiple types inheriting from `ObjectType<Author>`, but differing in their name and fields, it is not certain which of these types should be used when we return an `Author` CLR type from one of our resolvers.